seismogenesis/kamchatka-earthquake/README.md

 Spatiotemporal analysis of seismicity related to the 2025, July 29 Mw8.8 Kamchatka Peninsula Earthquake.
 More analysis will come in the future and will be posted here.

-UPDATE: A newer version of this project has been accepted for poster presentation at the 2026 Seismological Society of America annual meeting in Pasadena, CA from April 14-18.
+<p style="color: rgb(0, 0, 255);">UPDATE: A newer version of this project has been accepted for poster presentation at the 2026 Seismological Society of America annual meeting in Pasadena, CA from April 14-18.
 This project will be in the session "SSJ-SSOC-SSA Joint Session: Lessons from Recent Major Earthquake Sequences Around the World".
-This repo will be updated to reflect this version once it's cleaned up, and I'll also upload the poster itself here.
+This repo will be updated to reflect this version once it's cleaned up, and I'll also upload the poster itself here.</p>

 For now, here's the abstract info:

 Abstract Title

 Spatiotemporal and Statistical Analysis of Foreshock Activity Preceding the 2025 July 29 Mw 8.8 Kamchatka Peninsula Earthquake

 Abstract Description

 The July 29, 2025, Mw 8.8 Kamchatka Peninsula earthquake was preceded by a 10-day foreshock sequence, including a Mw 7.4 and three Mw 6.6 events that began on July 20.
 I conducted a comprehensive spatiotemporal and statistical characterization of this sequence to quantify its